 When you create or update a table, you specify how much provisioned throughput capacity you want to reserve for reads and writes.
-Amazon DynamoDB will reserve the necessary machine resources to meet your throughput needs while ensuring consistent, low-latency performance.
+DynamoDB will reserve the necessary machine resources to meet your throughput needs while ensuring consistent, low-latency performance.

 A unit of read capacity represents one strongly consistent read per second (or two eventually consistent reads per second) for items as large as 4 KB.
 A unit of write capacity represents one write per second for items as large as 1 KB.